-The Paralegal Studies Certificate Program at Long Island University’s Brooklyn Campus provides students with the practical knowledge of law, preparing graduates with the skill-set that will enable them to carry out high-quality legal work.
-The program is a 328-hour, non-credit certificate program designed to prepare the student to work at a law firm, a government agency (e.g., law enforcement), or a law department of a corporation, bank, real estate company and insurance company.
-Through their course of study at the Brooklyn Campus, students are provided a strong background in a variety of areas.
+The Paralegal Studies Certificate Program at Long Island University’s Brooklyn Campus provides students with the skill-set that will enable them to carry out high-quality legal work.
+The program is a 328-hour, non-credit certificate program designed to prepare the student to work at a law firm, a government agency (e.g., law enforcement), or a law department of a corporation, bank, real estate company or insurance company.
+Through their course of study at the Brooklyn Campus, students are introduced to a variety of legal subjects and topics.

 Please see the course listing for the most up to date fees.
 Tuition subject to increase during academic year

-Upon meeting the requirements above, applicants must participate in an in-person interview and receive a positive rating.
+Upon meeting the requirements above, applicants must participate in an in-person interview.

 Goals and Objectives